 Shaken vs Blended Margarita

 Whether you prefer a frozen, blended margarita, or an on the rocks version, or even a shaken one, is a personal preference.
-We like the them on the rocks for a large batch, and shaken for individual glasses.
+We like them on the rocks for a large batch and shaken for individual glasses.
 All versions are great, as long as you avoid the bright green commercial margarita mixes.
 A perfect margarita requires fresh lime juice.

 Why a Prosecco Margarita Cocktail?

 Bubbles make this Prosecco Margarita even more refreshing and festive.
 I love the effervescence of this sparkly drink, while it still tastes like a margarita.
-It’s livelier, and lighter than a classic Margarita.
+It's livelier and lighter than a classic Margarita.

 Prosecco vs Champagne, What's the difference?

 Although Champagne and Prosecco are both sparkling white wines, they are made using different processes and with different grapes.
 Champagne is from France, and Prosecco is from Italy.
 While Champagne is made with Chardonnay, Pinot Noir, and Pinot Meunier grapes, Prosecco is made with Prosecco, (or Glera) grapes.
 The method of production to make Champagne is more costly than production methods for Prosecco.
-Which is partly why it is more expensive.
-You can use Champagne, or any sparkling wine for this bubbly cocktail, but I love the fruity dryness of Prosecco.
+This is partly why it is more expensive.
+You can use Champagne or any sparkling wine for this bubbly cocktail, but I love the fruity dryness of Prosecco.

 The right Tequila for Margaritas

-The Margarita is all about the tequila, so be sure to use a quality blanco tequila made from 100% blue agave.
-Be aware, that although, tequila is naturally gluten-free, there are many cheaper brands that do contain gluten.
+The Margarita is all about the tequila, so be sure to use a quality Blanco tequila made from 100% blue agave.
+Be aware, that although tequila is naturally gluten-free, there are many cheaper brands that do contain gluten.

-How To A Make Prosecco Margarita Cocktail
+Prosecco Margarita Cocktail

-- course salt for rimming glasses
+- coarse salt for rimming glasses

 - 1.5 oz Blanco Tequila chilled